Imagine a cold winters day – you have just gotten back from work and are looking to enjoying a nice hot shower.

 - 1 – Check how much water each shower uses

-- 2 – Test some options
+- 2 – Test some hot water savings options

 - 3 – Check out the savings!